GNOME/gnome-builder/doc/plugins/building/pipeline.rst

            self.track(stage_id)

 .. note:: connect() was an unfortunate API choice and will likely be changed in
-          a future release to avoid collections with signals.
+          a future release to avoid collisions with signals.